Israel's latest strikes in Gaza kill 38 people including children

 DEIR AL-BALAH, Gaza Strip — (AP) — Israeli strikes over the past 24 hours killed at least 38 people in Gaza, including a mother and her two children sheltering in a tent, local health officials said Sunday, with no data available for a second straight day from now-inaccessible hospitals in the north.

-Further details also emerged of the local doctor who lost nine of her 10 children in an Israeli strike on Friday.
+Further details emerged of the Palestinian doctor who lost nine of her 10 children in an Israeli strike on Friday.

 Israel also blocked the import of all food, medicine and fuel for 2 1/2 months before letting a trickle of aid enter last week, after experts' warnings of famine and pressure from some of Israel's top allies.
 Israel has been pursuing a new plan to tightly control all aid to Gaza, which the United Nations has rejected.